 The Indooroopilly Fallen Sailors and Soldiers Monument was originally erected to commemorate those who died in service or were killed in action during World War One.
-Additional plaques in remembrance of the Second World War, Korean War, Malayan Emergency, Borneo and Vietnam have been added to the memorial.
+Additional plaques in remembrance of World War Two, Korean War, Malayan Emergency, Borneo and the Vietnam War have been added to the memorial.

 "The country will not forget either those who lost their lives, or those who have been left behind to mourn them," said His Excellency the Governor on Saturday afternoon, when unveiliing the monument to fallen sailors and soldiers which has been erected by public subscription through the Progress Association of Indooroopilly.

 The monument which was designed by Mr H.W.
 Mobsby, is constructed of white Carrara marble and granite.
 A moulded granite cap bearing a lamp surmounts the column, the front panel of the latter bearing 25 names of residents of No. 1 Ward of Taringa Shire who gave their lives for their country.
 Below the honour roll is verse from Laurence Binyon's poem, "For the Fallen."

 The Queenslander (Brisbane), 5 March 1921.